RESTAURANTS & CAFES

 “Ahhh, yes!
-But most people don’t know its Koji Bird eatery serves the most amazing food.
+But most people don’t know it also serves the most amazing food.
 The owners used to run a chef’s hatted restaurant before they decided to play around with gin.
 Speaking of award-winning chefs, you should also try Templar Lodge in Mount Beauty if you can get a table.

 This is gold, you pry for more local eating tips.

 “It’s hard to set a foot wrong really,” he says.
 “Our region prides itself on using fresh local ingredients.
 Myrtleford is a melting pot of homely cuisines, while Bright has a vibrant scene that always has something new; Mount Beauty is deliciously relaxing; and sitting outside at a pub in Harrietville as the trees gently sway in the fresh mountain air is soul soothing.”

 “Oh, which reminds me... a Masterchef judge once said Harrietville has the best vanilla slices!
 You can grab one with a coffee and head to the Dredge Hole, and maybe take a dip in the water too.”

 Your head is now spinning and you’re pretty sure it's to do with the impending decision on what to do tomorrow and not the delicious bottle of Gapsted Tempranillo you’ve just polished off.

 Choose your next adventure, or scroll down for more restaurants and cafes

 TASTE THE DIFFERENCE